pimpcron/Pimpcron/README.md

 This solution is not within reach for everyone.
 The primary goal of **Sasquatch** is to make it easy for anyone to create their own **personal landing page** to manage their online identity.

 These landing pages are relatively simple: your name, a logo,a little text, and a list of links to places on the internet where you're active.
+The [website for this project](https://dwalkr.github.io/sasquatch/) is an example of what a Sasquatch page will look like.

 ## Creating Your Own Footprint